edm00se/AnAppOfIceAndFire/ReadMe.md

 - `git checkout bluemix`
 - `npm install` \*

-\* Running install does the install of development/tooling dependencies, front-end library dependencies, performs the fix (removes `?v=...` from Font-Awesome), and copies the `src/` contents from `master`.
-Alternatively, you could run `npm run pull:fe` instead of re-running the install.
+\* Running install does the install of development/tooling dependencies, front-end library dependencies, performs the fix (removes `?v=...` from Font-Awesome), and copies the `src/` and `ODP/Code/Java` contents from `master` to their respective destinations.
+Alternatively, you could run `npm run pull` instead of re-running the install.

-This will clear the `src/` directory and pull a copy of the latest committed contents of the `src/` directory from the `master` branch.
+This will clear the `src/` directory and pull a copy of the latest committed contents of the `src/` directory from the `master` branch, in addition to the Java classes contained within the `master` branch's `ODP/Code/Java/` path; aka- `master` is where to keep your files.
 The other scripts here have all been adjusted to work against `App ODP` instead of `ODP`.

 ## History